-Place ALL recyclable materials (see "What can I recycle?" for details) in the bin and wheel it to the curb any time after 6:00 p.m. on Tuesdays.
-It’s that simple.
-The cart should be at the curb no later than 6:00 a.m. on Wednesday to ensure pick-up..
+Place ALL recyclable materials (see "What can I recycle?" for details) in the bin and wheel it to the curb any time after 6:00 p.m. the night before your scheduled recycling collection day and no later than 6:00 a.m. the morning of.

 For those residences requiring additional recycling bins, please email your inquiries to Contact@BCWasteFree.com or visit www.BCWasteFree.com to send the request and the additional cart will be delivered to you.
 Due to the popularity of the program phone calls may not be answered immediately, but requests can also be made by calling 702-293-2276.